Roypic/NLP_project_mimiccxr/README.md

 # Named Entity Recognition Project

-This repository contains code, data, and experiments for a Named Entity Recognition (NER) project developed for an NLP course.
+This repository contains code, data, and experiments for a Named Entity Recognition (NER) project developed for NLP course (Fall 2026) at the University of Bern.
 It includes spaCy-based models, BERT-based models, and exploratory experiments with large language models.

 ## Files and Directories